Knowledge Hub

 Choosing an enterprise technology path

-Do I need a computer science degree?
+Does a student need a computer science degree?

 No. Many paths value business understanding, communication and delivery skills more than formal CS training.

-Can I enter tech without coding?
+Can a student enter technology without coding?

 Yes.
 Business analysis, consulting, CRM and architecture roles don't require coding at entry level.

-You're not alone.
+Career changers are not alone.
 Business knowledge, communication skills and delivery habits transfer well into enterprise tech.

 Certification can help, but practical understanding and project evidence matter more for interviews.